phd-resources/phd-resources.github.io/_pages/general/bibliography.md

 - [ConnectedPapers](https://www.connectedpapers.com/): Explore connected papers in a visual graph where papers are arranged according to their similarity.
 - [VosViewer](https://www.vosviewer.com/): A software tool for constructing and visualizing bibliometric networks.
 - [Scite.ai](https://scite.ai/): A platform for discovering and evaluating scientific articles via Smart Citations: this allow users to see how a publication has been cited by providing the context of the citation and a classification describing whether it provides supporting or contrasting evidence for the cited claim.
+- [arXiv Xplorer](https://arxivxplorer.com/): A semantic search engine for ArXiv based on language models.

 ### Keeping up-to-date